SeeedDocument/Seeed-WiKi/docs/Platform/Arduino/Seeeduino_Lotus.md

 ##Help us to make it better

 Thank you for choosing Seeed.
 As one of the world-leading open-hardware suppliers, Seeedstudio has been continuously creating well-quality and diversified modules for our customers, makers and developers.
 As a young company, it is inevitable that there are things we neglected the importance, for example, our document system.
-It is a little shame however true that we have been continuously receiving complaint about how hard it is to use our document system——ugly interface, confusing content, and the URL that can never be opened etc. Here we sincerely apologize for all the inconvenient you’ve experienced during using the old system.
+It is a little shame however true that we have been continuously receiving complaint about how hard it is to use our document system——ugly interface, confusing content, and the URL that can never be opened etc. Here we sincerely apologize for all the inconvenient you've experienced during using the old system.

 It is time to say good bye to the user-unfriendly old document system now, in order to bring better experience to our users, we have launched a project to optimize the document system from the middle of 2016.
 The work includes: